fischtank44/Flight_Engineer/README.md

 ## Data import:

 The information from the training set needed to be imported to pandas for analysis.
 Each engine, the number of cycles, and data collected from each observation were included in the data.
-The information was relatively clean and organized; however, it did not have an included target variable.
+The information was relatively clean and organized; however, it did not have an identified target variable.

 ## Training and test sets: